sheinsight/reactive/docs/en/guide/usage/react.md

 ```

-### Mutate State Outside Component \{#mutate-state-outside-component}
+### Outside the React Component {#mutate-state-outside-component}

-You can also extract the logic of changing the state into the `store` file for reuse.
+You can also extract the logic for changing state to the `store` file for reuse.

 ```tsx title="store.ts"
 import { create, devtools } from '@shined/reactive'